Azuzula/NeoPixSegment-clock/README.md

 [NeoPixSegment - e-shop](https://www.vokolo.cz/neopixsegment/).
 [Library for display - GitHub](https://github.com/Azuzula/NeoPixSegment)<br>
 Functions: <br>
 Clocks show actual time 😲<br>
 Color change with 3way button.
 Push to the sides for color change.
-Color save after 10s.<br>
+Color is saved after 10s.<br>
 Time change with 3way button.
 Push mid button for atleast 3 sec, then use side and mid button for time change.<br>

 Functions over USB serial monitor.
 Set 9600 baud for comunication and NL (new line) for end of line.<br>